EMS-TU-Ilmenau/fastmat/README.md

 - `to be announced soon.
 Please tune back in regularly to check on updates.`

 ## Installation
-fastmat currently **supports both Linux and Windows**.
+fastmat currently supports both Linux and Windows.
 Building the documentation and running benchmarks is currently only supported under linux with windows support underway.
 You may choose one of these installation methods:

-### installation with pip: the fast and easy way
+### installation with pip:

 fastmat is included in the Python Package Index (PyPI) and can be installed from the commandline by running one easy and straightforward command:
     `pip install fastmat`

 When installing with pip all dependencies of the package will be installed along.
+With release 0.1.1 python wheels will be offered for many versions greatly improving installation time and effort, especially under windows.

 ### installation from source: doing it manually
 - download the source distribution from our github repository: